 3. You Might Be Able to Get Better Rates With a Mortgage Consultant

 You don’t have to go about securing great mortgage rates on your own.
 Instead, seek out the assistance of a mortgage consultant.
-There are plenty of online resources that can help you find the best mortgage, but nothing beats good ol’ industry experience and education.
+There are plenty of online resources that can help you find the right mortgage for you, but nothing beats good ol’ industry experience and education.
 Mortgage consultants are better informed about lenders, are more knowledgeable about rates and can give you a better idea of how likely you are to be approved for a loan from a specific lender.

 4. The Housing Market Impacts Rates